SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

 ## Data Source and License
 The original dataset was obtained from a car-sharing company and includes hourly data on customer demand rates, weather conditions, and temperature.
 Due to privacy considerations, the dataset has been anonymized and sanitized.

-This project is licensed under the [Datafied Technologies](https://www.linkedin.com/company/datafiedhub/posts/?feedView=all) License - see the LICENSE file for details
+This project is licensed under the [Datafied Technologies](https://www.linkedin.com/company/datafiedhub/posts/?feedView=all) License

 ## Project Structure and Deliverables